Undergraduate Chair: G. Bevan

 A major is an intensive course of study in one discipline, with approximately half of your courses within the discipline with room for an optional minor in any other Arts and Science discipline.

-A dual course of study in Classics and any other Arts discipline.
+A dual course of study in Classics or Greek or Latin and any other Arts discipline.

 A minor is a less intensive course of study in the discipline that must be combined with a major in another discipline.